 Remaining productive at work is a breeze on some days and a significant challenge on others.
 No matter how hard we try, we cannot add more hours to the day.
-Our only options for increasing productivity in the office, therefore, are working smarter, or working harder.
-If you’re anything like us, you definitely prefer the latter.
+Our only options to increase productivity in the office, therefore, are working smarter or working harder.
+If you’re anything like us, you definitely prefer the former.

 In our experience, increasing productivity is easy when you employ a few of the five tips and tricks listed below.

-While too much stress in the workplace can be distracting, and even damage your health, a small amount of self-imposed stress can actually make you more productive.
+While too much stress in the workplace can be distracting, and even damage your health, a small amount of self-imposed stress can actually help increase productivity.
 Setting your own deadlines on when a project or assignment should be finished discourages procrastination and improves focus.
 It also allows you to track your progress, stay aware of your schedule, and ensure that you’re not spending too much time on any single task.

 Florida University researcher K. Anders Ericsson, who studies elite performers in athletic, artistic, and professional fields found that the best performers typically practice for no more than 90 minutes at a time.
 They start in the morning, take breaks between sessions, and rarely work for more than 4.5 hours a day.
 While this exact model may be hard to justify to your boss, the general structure should be easy enough to implement in your daily work routine.

 The Two-Minute Rule is simple – if a task takes less than two minutes to complete, finish it immediately.
 Trust us, this is far quicker than remembering to come back to it later (if you actually do remember!), transitioning off of what you were doing previously, completing the task, and then transitioning back to the rest of your schedule.